-The employee may refuse to carry out certain instructions by reason of serious conscientious objections.
+- 1. The employee is obliged to assume the duties pertaining to the position. - 2.
+The employee may refuse to carry out certain instructions by reason of serious conscientious objections. - 3.
 Should it prove impossible to charge the employee with sufficient duties pertaining to his position in relation to the full-time equivalent, the employer may instruct him to perform other duties, provided these duties are suitable in relation to his personality and circumstances and having regard to his job level.